The mHealth platform in production in Côte d'Ivoire

-December 24 marked a turning point for community health in Côte d'Ivoire with the launch of mHealth in the Poro region.
+24 December marked a turning point for community health in Côte d'Ivoire with the launch of mHealth in the Poro region.
 This rollout, which covers the five health districts of Mbengue, Korhogo 1, Korhogo 2, Sinématiali, et Dikodougou, represents a significant step forward in the digital transformation of the country's community healthcare system.

 To ensure smooth and effective adoption of mHealth, implementation began with a two-stage training programme:

-Impressive results after just two weeks
+Impressive results after only two weeks

 These results confirm the effectiveness of mHealth in strengthening community health by collecting reliable data and optimising care for vulnerable populations.

-A digital revolution at the service of public health
+A digital revolution serving public health

 mHealth stands out for its adaptability and technical robustness: